GfSE/SAF-Specification/viewpoints/System-Context-Interaction-Viewpoint.md

 Note: The System Context Interaction Viewpoint may refine a System Use Case.
 ## Applicability
 The System Context Interaction Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the identification of expected interactions with systems external to the SOI.
+## Presentation
+A sequence diagram featuring the flow of control between SOI and Context Elements Roles of a System Context to achieve one outcome of a System Use Case.
+Note: This diagram depicts the sending and receiving of messages between the interacting entities called lifelines, where time is represented along the vertical axis.
+The lifelines representatives are part properties typed by a System Context Elements.

 ## Stakeholder
 * [Acquirer](../stakeholders.md#Acquirer)
 * [Customer](../stakeholders.md#Customer)